 It is an autonomous profession (practitioners make their own clinical judgements and treatment choices).

-In particular, Physiotherapists treat Neurological (Brain and Nervous System), Musculoskeletal (soft tissues, joints and bones), Cardiovascular and Respiratory (heart and lungs and associated physiology) symptoms.
+In particular, Physiotherapists treat Neurological (brain & nervous system), Musculoskeletal (bone, joint & muscle), Cardiovascular and Respiratory (heart & lungs and associated physiology) symptoms.